Entry requirements

 The PhD (Professional) Education is a doctoral research programme of equivalent standing to the traditional Doctor of Philosophy, with a focus on research and professional practice.
 The course is designed for current and future educators who wish to conduct original research relating to their professional context or area of educational practice, and aims to support the dissemination, development, and management of a range of professional practice and policy development.

-Throughout the duration of the programme, students will be part of a diverse, supportive, and intellectually challenging research environment in the School of Education.
+Throughout the duration of the programme, students are part of a diverse, supportive, and intellectually challenging research environment in the School of Education.
 In addition to the programme requirements, all students are encouraged to engage in broader postgraduate training opportunities, present their work to academic audiences, and communicate the significance of their research to colleagues and peers.

 Information for international students